zesty-io/RFCs/text/rfc-0004-3rd-party-tokens.md

 ## Summary

 Extension from [RFC0001](rfc-0001-third-party-development-requirements.md).
-Zesty.io needs a way to store auth token generated from third parties (facebook, twitter, github) in a systematic way.
+Zesty.io needs a way to store auth token generated from third parties (Facebook, Twitter, GitHub) in a systematic way.

 ## Motivation